Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Conclusion

 \section{Conclusion}

-We have proposed \LaGoNN, a simple and inexpensive modification to Sentence Transformer- or SetFit-based text classification. \LaGoNN does not introduce any trainable parameters or new hyperparameters, but typically improves SetFit's performance.
-To demonstrate the merit of \LaGoNN, we examined text classification systems in the context of content moderation under four label distributions on five datasets and with growing training data.
-To our knowledge, this is the first work to examine SetFit in this way.
-When the training labels are imbalanced, expensive systems, such as \LaGoNNexp are performant.
-However, when the distribution is balanced, standard fine-tuning with SetFit can actually hurt model performance.
-We have therefore proposed an alternative fine-tuning procedure to which \LaGoNN can be easily utilized, resulting in a powerful, but inexpensive system capable of detecting harmful content.
+We have proposed \LaGoNN, an inexpensive modification to SetFit. \LaGoNN improves SetFit's performance by modifying text with the nearest neighbors in the training data.
+To demonstrate the merit of \LaGoNN, we examined text classification systems for content moderation with different label distributions and for general and multilingual classification.
+We studied 17 datasets with growing training data.
+When the training labels are imbalanced, expensive systems, such as \LaGoNNexp are performant. \LaGoNNexp also excels on balanced datasets with many labels.
+However, when the labels are binary or ternary, typical for content moderation, and the distribution is balanced, fine-tuning with SetFit yields minimal gains.
+We therefore proposed an alternative but strong training procedure. \LaGoNN is a practical method for detecting harmful content and text classification.